-Piko are the umbilical cords that maintain our connections- the spiritual and intuitive connections at the top of the head, the inherited connection at the navel, and the creative or inventive connection just below the navel at the maʻi.
+Lawena is the physical behavior and demeanor that provides insight into a person's mauli.
+Characteristic traits are learned by observing and mimicking teachers and mentors.
+Each culture has unique mannerisms, which makes them recognizable and identifiable.
+Piko are the umbilical cords that maintain and sustain our connections- the spiritual and intuitive-at the top of the head (piko (\bar{I})), the inherited connection at the navel (piko (\bar{O})), and the creative or inventive connection (piko (\bar{A})) just below the navel at the ma'i (genitalia).
 Maintaining and developing these piko connections carries the knowledge of the past forward to serve as the foundation for the present.
-With a strong foundation in the present, Hawaiians are equipped to continue a cultural legacy and step confidently into the future.
-A sense of spirituality, family, place and legacy are maintained through these piko connections.
+With a strong foundation in the present, one is further equipped to continue a cultural legacy and step confidently into the future.
+A sense of spirituality, family, place, and legacy is maintained through these piko connections.